flakjakk/docs-repo/docs/source/sound1.rst

 Sound
 *****

-A broad subject, but necessary.
-An understanding of the challenges involved in getting good quality sound to the listeners is essential, as is an understanding of the strengths and weaknesses of different amp types, mixers and sound methodologies.
+A broad subject, but necessary as an understanding of the challenges involved in getting good quality sound to the listeners is essential.

-This section is a response to the frustrations I have endured playing live, or doing sound engineering for others who do not know what I know.

 On Stage
+########

 This section addresses some of the issues around on stage or back-line sound and front-of-house sound [anything coming off stage].